rootsical/noted/docs/git.md

 if you use the wrong username and email for the last commit, you can reset the git config and then do:
 `git commit --amend --reset-author`

-##BRANCHES and REMOTES
-origins/master is local branch that references remote branch called master
-you still have a local branch called master
-push will send local branch info to remote and origin
-fetch will get from remote and put in origin but not local
-merge will get from origin and put into local

 ##GITHUB SETUP
 create new repository on github